15 Things Your Neighbors Want You to Stop Doing

 It's not big deal to you, but your neighbors are rolling their eyes!

 There are many forms of pet neglect that are just rude!
 Leaving your dog chained up outside all day and letting it bark in distress is just as distressing to your neighbors.
 Another type of neglect would be piles of poop all over your yard.
-Not only is it gross not to pick up your animal’s business so they have a fresh patch of grass for later, but the appearance and smell of it is enough to drive passersby berserk!
+Not only is it gross not to pick up your animal’s business, but the appearance and smell of it is enough to drive passersby berserk!
 If you’re concerned about your neighbors’ thoughts, check out these 10 things your neighbor will never tell you.

 Raking Leaves Into Their Yard